-One of the world's best one-day batsmen is born.
+One of the world's best one-day batters is born.
 Michael Bevan introduced the word "finisher" into the cricket dictionary with a series of performances as cool and calm as his nudging, scampering style was frenetic.
-He announced his retirement in 2007, three years after he played his final ODI, and was one of only two batsmen to average over 50 when he quit.
-A visitor from Mars might find it extraordinary that such a run-machine played relatively few Tests, but after a promising start (82, 70 and 91 on anaesthetised Pakistani pitches in 1994-95) his weakness against the short ball was exposed.
+He announced his retirement in 2007, three years after he played his final ODI, and was one of only two batters to average over 50 when he quit.
+A visitor from Mars might find it extraordinary that such a run machine played relatively few Tests, but after a promising start (82, 70 and 91 on anaesthetised Pakistani pitches in 1994-95) his weakness against the short ball was exposed.

 Birth of an Englishman who smashed a century off 45 balls against Australia.
 The genial Robin Hobbs was playing for Essex in a tour match when he pummelled Jim Higgs and Ashley Mallett all round Chelmsford.
 Hobbs' day job was as a legspinner, the last such specialist to play for England for over 20 years before Ian Salisbury in 1992, although he struggled for penetration in his seven Test appearances.

-Nobody has scored more first-class centuries than Jack Hobbs' 199, and on this day in Bath he made the 100th of those 199, for Surrey against Somerset.
-Hobbs had gone for 0 in the first innings, when Surrey were skittled for 91, but his 116 not out was enough for them to win a thriller by 10 runs.
+Nobody has scored more first-class centuries than Jack Hobbs, who made 199, and on this day in Bath he made the 100th of those 199, for Surrey against Somerset.
+Hobbs had gone for 0 in the first innings, when Surrey were skittled for 91, but his 116 not out was enough for them to win a thriller by ten runs.